Building a Business When There Are No Easy Answers

 Introduction

 In The Hard Thing About Hard Things, Horowitz shares his experience of being a founder-CEO and the hard decisions he has had to make.
-He offers advice on managing tough problems as a leader, which business schools do not cover.
-While most management books focus on doing things correctly, Ben offers insights into what you must do after you have screwed up.
+He offers advice on managing tough problems as a leader, much of which business courses do not cover.

 Until you make an effort to get to know someone or something, you don’t know anything.

-You must learn to separate facts from perception.
-The author suggests searching for alternative narratives and explanations coming from radically different perspectives.
-Searching for these contrasting perspectives has the potential to breathe life back into you and your workforce.
-This is the same approach he adopted after being brought up in a communist family.
+This is the same approach Horowitz adopted after being brought up in a communist family.
 Instead of accepting this worldview, Horowitz searched for a radically different perspective.
 This was the start of his journey towards becoming a venture capitalist.

 - One you can call when something good happens, and they’ll be excited for you.